qchenevier/MBA_memoire/doc/reaction_organization.md

 **Top-line growth:** Companies are using technology to enhance in-person sales conversations.
 Using tablet-based presentations and introducing mobile tools to help sales people and customers engage in analytics-based planning.
 Analytics help to segment clients.
 Other firms are using concept stores as flagships for their digital selling innovations.
 Some firms try to make the life of the customer easier, simplifying their processes through a digital plugin.
 This streamlines the shopping process [@Westerman2011].

-##### Business-model shift: from product catalog to service catalog to customized service or partnership
+##### Business-model shift: Evolve your value proposition: from product to service to partnership

 **Everything is Measurable and Anything is Knowable:** The sensor revolution is one of the most important and least celebrated technological revolutions taking place today.
 ExOs take advantage of this accelerating trend in two ways: by creating new business models on existing data streams or by adding new data streams to old paradigms.
 We are moving toward a world in which everything will be measured and anything can be knowable, both in the world around us and within our bodies.
 Plan for this to have a chance at long-term success [@VanGeest2014].